khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 * When the feature is no longer Alpha or Beta, make sure the badge is removed.
 ## Visibility

-Feature visibility is dependent on the user's context.
+Feature visibility is dependent on the user's permissions and state of the user interface.

-### When the access is limited based on application state
+### When to hide the feature

+A feature is hidden when the user should not have access to it due to a lack of permissions.
+Hiding the feature is recommended because based on the user doesn't need to be aware of the functionality.

+* Should hide delete branch button if the user's role does not allow deletion of branches.

+### When to keep a feature visible

-When a user expects a feature to be there but the current state means they cannot access it, then there should be content or controls that allow the user to proceed to a state to enable the feature.
+When a user expects a feature to be there but the current state of the application means they cannot access it, then there should be content or controls that allow the user to proceed to a state to enable the feature.

 It is not recommended to use a tooltip on a disabled element for accessibility reasons.
 For example for a merge request with outstanding approvals, instead of disabling the merge button the button is replaced with copy to explain the state, `Merge blocked: all required approvals must be given`.

-When inheriting parent level settings, the child level setting may be disabled as long as there is content to explain that this is a setting enforced at a parent level.
-In this scenario the child level setting is read-only.
+When inheriting parent level settings, the child level setting may be disabled or replaced with a read-only equivalent element.
+There should be content to explain that this setting is configured at the parent level.

-### When to hide the element

-A feature should be hidden when a user doesn't have access because of their role's permission.